 Artdecision’s Irina Vernichenko offers an overview of Manifesta 12, Palermo, one of the most discussed contemporary art project of 2018.

 The Manifesta art quest started in Palermo’s botanical garden, Orto Botanico, with a collection of plastic roses of Alberto Baraya, an artificial herbarium of Palermitan and Sicilian plastic flowers, gathered from street altars.
 Another environmental installation in Orto Botanico was Michael Wang’s “The Drowned World” (2018), a small decorative pool filled with cyanobacteria, ancient organisms that first carried out photosynthesis using chlorophylle.

 The contradictions and dialectics of the Manifesta 12 projects include topics of migration and of divide: divide between political activism and mainstream art, and of digital divide – the contrast between agriculture, gardening projects (Lungiswa Gqunta) and the “I link therefore I am” approach of artists dealing with technology (James Bridle, John Gerrard).

-In Khali Rabah’s, “Relocation, Among Other Things” (2018) shopping project – installation of watches, chipped Limoges porcelain cups, plastic trays, various aluminum flatware, fake Nike t-shirts in a fake Louis Vuitton bag, albums of black and white photographs, coins, rings and postcards, boxes, empty frames, video tapes, new Taiwanese radios, exotic mobile phone covers, vases and sunglasses- emptiness is used as an artistic tool.
+In Khali Rabah’s “Relocation, Among Other Things” shopping project – an installation of watches, chipped Limoges porcelain cups, plastic trays, various aluminum flatware, fake Nike t-shirts in a fake Louis Vuitton bag, albums of black and white photographs, coins, rings and postcards, boxes, empty frames, video tapes, new Taiwanese radios, exotic mobile phone covers, vases and sunglasses- emptiness is used as an artistic tool.
 The market is empty because it is offline.

 Written by: Irina Vernichenko